nechoventsi/rysize/README.md

 ### To do

 :ballot_box_with_check: Proper handling of file types
+:ballot_box_with_check: Possibility to resize only a single image with a given full path to file
 :white_medium_small_square: Test usage on Windows and macOS
-:white_medium_small_square: Possibility to resize only a single image with a given full path to file
 :white_medium_small_square: Watermarking?

 ### License